Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work extraction and quantum weight

-The work extraction protocol is understood as the energy transfer between subsystems, where a gain of the weight's average energy is interpreted as a positive work.
-Throughout the paper, we assume an initial state given by a product $\hat \rho = \hat \rho_S \otimes \hat \rho_W$, and the unitary operator governs dynamics, i.e., $\hat \rho \to \hat U \hat \rho \hat U^\dag$, that is specified in the next section.
+The work extraction protocol is understood as the energy transfer between subsystems, where a gain of the weight's average energy is interpreted as positive work.
+Throughout the paper, we assume an initial state given by a product $\hat \rho = \hat \rho_S \otimes \hat \rho_W$, and the unitary evolution, i.e.,